Tennis-Czech Krejcikova swats aside Stephens to book quarter-final spot | Sports-Games

 Tennis-Czech Krejcikova swats aside Stephens to book quarter-final spot

+The Czech won 82% of her first serve points and saved all three break points she faced.
+Krejcikova converted her second match point with a forehand winner, her 10th of the match, and will meet another American in 17-year-old Coco Gauff, who thrashed Tunisia's Ons Jabeur 6-3 6-1, for a place in the semi-finals.

-Big-hitting Czech Barbora Krejcikova powered past former finalist Sloane Stephens of the United States 6-2 6-0 in their matchup of unseeded players to reach the quarter-finals of the French Open on Monday.
+Big-hitting Czech Barbora Krejcikova powered past former French Open finalist Sloane Stephens 6-2 6-0 in a clash of unseeded players to reach the quarter-finals on Monday.

-The Czech converted her second match point with a forehand winner, her 10th of the match, and will meet the winner of the contest between Tunisia's Ons Jabeur and American Coco Gauff for a place in the semi-finals.
+Krejcikova converted her second match point with a forehand winner, her 10th of the match, and will meet another American in 17-year-old Coco Gauff, who thrashed Tunisia's Ons Jabeur 6-3 6-1, for a place in the semi-finals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)